 Difficulty of Trekking or Bush Walks in East Africa

 Walks in Tanzania, as well as walks in Kenya, tend to be less demanding than climbing Mount Kilimanjaro and Mount Kenya.
 Due to the wide variety of walking and activities in East Africa, you can make a trek as easy or as difficult as you would like.
-In general, if you are comfortable walking for 5-6 hours a day you will be able to enjoy our customizable treks in East Africa.
+In general, if you are comfortable walking for 5-6 hours a day you will be able to enjoy our customizable treks in East Africa, hikes in Africa.

 What to Pack to Trek in East Africa